lenincompres/domify/README.md

 ```

 If an element is passed as a second argument, *domify* will replace its content with the domified object.
-* If any named prop is not an existing tag name.
-It assumes it to be an *id* and will created as a *div*.
+* If any named prop is not an existing tag name, it will use this as an *id* and will created *div* tag.

 ```javascript
 domify({